wkedz/serverless-api/README.md

 # serverless-api
-Simple serverless api on AWS
+Simple serverless api on AWS using CDK.